Coffee Hour Server

 Our website is updated daily with new information, media, resources and pictures.
 There is a job for anybody at any level to help out.
 Training is available.

-The Altar Guild prepares and disassembles communion, dress the altar with appropriate paraments.
-Keep the altar area clean and care for the altar flowers and plants.
+The Altar Guild prepares and disassembles communion, dresses the altar with appropriate paraments, keeps the altar area clean and cares for the altar flowers and plants.
 Altar Guild members work in teams of 3-4 and rotate every few months.